dguerri/random-tech-stuff/Stress and burnout/index.md

 * **_Social Interactions_** - friendly, casual, social interaction is the first external sign that the world is a safe place;
 * **_Laughter_** - genuine, deep, helpless laughter triggers a primordial system that mammals have evolved to make and maintain social bonds and regulate emotions;
 * **_Cultivate affections_** - this is another way to tell your body that it is safe now, that you can relax.
 Physical contact with your loved ones, or even your pet, can be of great help.
-* **_Crying_** - "crying solves nothing" it's a lie.
+* **_Crying_** - "crying solves nothing" is a lie.
 It might not eliminate the stressors, but it does help to complete the stress-response cycle;
 * **_Creative Expressions_** - creativity can unleash big emotions.
 In turn, those emotions release a physical, chemical, response in your body which helps lower the stress level.

 ### How do I know when it's complete?